ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/rte.md

 ### Toolbar elements

-Following are the buttons that can be enabled in toolset to manipulate the data within RTE field.
+The following are the buttons that can be enabled in tool set to manipulate the data within an RTE field.

 - Bold
 - Italic